rrthomas/wiklet/text/Wiklet_Configuration.md

 # Wiklet Configuration

-[Wiklet] is configured in the `wiki.pl` script.
+[Wiklet] is configured in the `wiklet.pl` script.
 The configuration variables are as follows:

 =`BaseUrl`=
     The base URL of the Wiki relative to the web site.
 It will typically contain a leading slash.
 It is used to construct relative URLs to make links within the Wiki.
 An absolute URL (excluding the initial `https:`) can be used if desired.